JosephTLyons/Track-Notes-1/README.md

 ## Things to do before release:
 * Make string pointers private
-* Rename all strings and string pointers with Ptr
 * Make setter and getter methods for processor class strings

 * Set up all menu information for each plugin format (category, company name, etc).